 Now, let us look at the Nov.
 20 study cited in the article on LifeSiteNews, which describes itself as a pro-life news site for Catholics.
 We found the original version of the paper via the scientific journal Nature Communications.

 Per that edition, two dozen scientists looked at how the virus did or did not impact 9,899,828 Wuhan residents between May 14 and June 1 — more than a month after the government lifted its lockdown to curb the outbreak.
 According to WHO, the city's restrictions were the strictest in the world, prohibiting all traveling, monitoring out-and-about residents at checkpoints at road junctions, and requiring everyone to self isolate.

 That said, it was a misrepresentation of the study's findings — no matter what they were — to frame them as applicable to the United States, where a patchwork of county and state governments issued a range of policies to contain the virus.
 For examples, a portion of local jurisdictions implemented mandatory stay-at-home orders (the closest lockdowns to Wuhan's), while others issued advisories or recommendations for people to avoid unnecessary traveling or did nothing of the sort.
 Additionally, some of those restrictions remained in effect as of this report.

-The scientists found that, of Wuhan’s roughly 10 million residents, no one tested positive for COVID-19 and showed symptoms.
-Meanwhile, about 300 people tested positive but did not display any symptoms.
+The scientists found that, of Wuhan's roughly 10 million residents, the vast majority did not test positive for COVID-19.
+Of the approximately 300 people who did test positive, none displayed any symptoms.